Skip to content

 Child immunisation

-Immunisation is highly effective in reducing morbidity and mortality caused by vaccine-preventable diseases.
-According to the National Immunisation Program Schedule, Australian children are expected to have received specific immunisations by age 1, 2 and 5.
+Immunisation is highly effective in reducing illness and death caused by vaccine-preventable diseases.
+According to the National Immunisation Program (NIP) Schedule, Australian children are expected to have received specific immunisations by age 1, 2 and 5.
 First Nations people have higher rates of some vaccine preventable diseases than non-Indigenous people.
-For this reason, extra vaccines are available in addition to the routine vaccinations offered throughout life (pregnancy, children, adolescents, adults and seniors).
+For this reason, extra vaccines are available in addition to the routine vaccinations offered throughout life (pregnancy, children, adolescents, adults).

 As at December 2022, based on data from the Australian Immunisation Register (AIR), the proportion of First Nations children who were fully immunised was slightly less than non-Indigenous children for those aged 1 (91% compared with 94%, respectively) and 2 (89% compared with 92%, respectively).
 However, for those aged 5, the proportion of First Nations children who were fully immunised was higher than that of non-Indigenous children (96% compared with 94%).